A Graphop Analysis of Graph Neural Networks on Sparse Graphs: Generalization and Universal Approximation: Equivalence of MPNN Architectures

 \section{Equivalence of MPNN Architectures}

 In this section, we discuss the expressive equivalence between the general \emph{Alternative MPNN} model-often referred to in the literature as message passing neural networks \cite{gilmer2017neural}) which passes the node's labels through message functions \cite{levie2024graphon}, and a simplified architecture that only aggregates node features without message functions, which we refer to through the paper as MPNN (often known as "Graph Isomorphism Network" \cite{xu2018powerful}).
-We show that an Alternative MPNN layer with a non-linear message function can be implemented using two layers of MPNN where our focus is on normalized sum aggregation \cite{levie2024graphon, rauchwerger2024generalization, maskey2022generalization}.
+We show that an Alternative MPNN layer with a non-linear message function can be implemented using two layers of MPNN where we consider a general aggregation function (see \ref{sec:MPNN}).

 \begin{definition}[Alternative MPNN Model] Let $L \in \mathbb{N}_0$ and $d, d_0, \ldots, d_L, p_0, \ldots, p_{L-1}, p \in \mathbb{N}_0$.
 We call the tuple $(\varphi, \phi)$ such that $\varphi$ is any collection $\varphi = (\varphi^{(t)})_{t=0}^L$ of Lipschitz continuous functions $\varphi^{(0)} : \mathbb{R}^d \to \mathbb{R}^{d_0}$ and $\varphi^{(t)} : \mathbb{R}^{d_{t-1} \times p_{t-1}} \to \mathbb{R}^{d_t}$, for $1 \leq t \leq L$, and $\phi$ is any collection $\phi = (\phi^{(t)})_{t=1}^L$ of (Lipschitz continuous) message functions $\phi^{(t)} : \mathbb{R}^{2d_{t-1}} \to \mathbb{R}^{p_{t-1}}$, for $1 \leq t \leq L$, an $L$-layer alternative MPNN model, and call $\varphi^{(t)}$ update functions.
 For Lipschitz continuous $\psi : \mathbb{R}^{d_L} \to \mathbb{R}^p$, we call the tuple $(\varphi, \phi, \psi)$ an alternative MPNN model with readout, where $\psi$ is called a readout function.
 We call $L$ the depth of the MPNN, $d$ the input feature dimension, $d_0, \ldots, d_L$ the hidden node feature dimensions, $p_0, \ldots, p_{L-1}$ the hidden message dimensions, and $p$ the output feature dimension. \end{definition}